davidsdevel/rocket-translator/README.md

 }
 ```

+Do not implement on Angular.
+We will add this features in futures versions.

 ### Conditionals <a name="conditionals"></a>

 To declare a **conditional**, add the `if` tag, with the `cond` attr, where `cond` is the condition to evaluate.